Co-Epi/app-ios/README.md

 This project uses [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) to format code.
 After installing it, you can format from the [terminal](https://github.com/nicklockwood/SwiftFormat#command-line-tool) or using an [Xcode extension](https://github.com/nicklockwood/SwiftFormat#xcode-source-editor-extension) (you can assign a shortcut to it).
 For now not integrated in the build process, as it [clears the undo history](https://github.com/nicklockwood/SwiftFormat#xcode-build-phase).

+## Test CoEpi on iOS

+Looking to test CoEpi on iOS?
+You can run it locally, or [use the latest version available on TestFlight here](https://bit.ly/CoEpiTestFlightiOS).